Black Tie White Noise: Background

 David Bowie began recording material with his former Let's Dance (1983) collaborator Nile Rodgers months after disbanding the rock band Tin Machine.
 The pair, who had reconnected in New York City after a 1991 Tin Machine concert, first recorded "Real Cool World" for the animated film Cool World.
 Released as a single in August 1992, it appeared on the film's accompanying soundtrack album and featured a sound that foreshadowed Bowie's direction for his next solo record, his first since Never Let Me Down six years earlier.

-In October 1990, Bowie met Somalian model Iman in Los Angeles as he resumed recording with Tin Machine following the Sound+Vision Tour.
+In October 1990, Bowie met the Somali model Iman in Los Angeles as he resumed recording with Tin Machine following the Sound+Vision Tour.
 They married on 24 April 1992 in a private ceremony in Lausanne, Switzerland.
 Five days later, the two returned to Los Angeles on the day the 1992 Los Angeles riots began, forcing the newly-weds to stay in a hotel and witness the violence from inside.
 Bowie later reflected: "It was an extraordinary feeling.
 I think the one thing that sprang into our minds was that it felt more like a prison riot than anything else.
 It felt as if innocent inmates of some vast prison were trying to break out, break free from their bonds."
-According to biographer Nicholas Pegg, both the wedding and racial divide influenced Bowie's next album.
+According to the biographer Nicholas Pegg, both the wedding and racial divide influenced Bowie's next album.